 - Blocked saw oil port – remove the bar and chain, clean port and run saw to check feed.

 - Blocked bar oil port – remove bar and clean the port hole and rail.

 - Blocked oil pump feed – compressed air from the oil port back to the tank can help clear it.

 - Wrong oil type – debris in waste oil causes lots of bar oil issues, a full clean out is needed.

 Chainsaw won’t start after sitting?
 Stale gas is the number one reason your chainsaw won’t start after sitting idle.
-Empty out the old gas and try replacing with fresh gas, if it still doesn’t start, you’ll need to clean your carburetor.
+Empty the old gas and try replacing it with fresh gas.
+If it still doesn’t start, you’ll need to clean your carburetor.

 Should run saw at full throttle?
-Always allow a saw to warm up before operating at full throttle.
+A chainsaw is capable of running at full throttle when cutting timber.
+However, always allow a saw to warm up before operating at full throttle.